Bakersfield KOA Journey

 Site:

-• A little unlevel site; high on driver side and front; used hydraulic leveling
+• Somewhat level site; a little high on passenger side; used hydraulic leveling

 • Picnic table